anandkanav92/NOTES/concepts.md

 # NAS using RL
 - Designing a complete architecture requires expertise and time.
 Thus, NAS finds a good architecture using gradient based optimisation and using the architecture performance metric on the validation set.
 The performance metric is used as a reward signal to update the controller and the architecture choices.
 - It uses a controller (RNN) to generate architecture hyperparameters of the network.
-The choices are conditional, that is, based on the choice of network
+The choices are conditional, that is, based on the choice of network specific hyperparameters are generated.
 - computationally very extensive
 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTgyNzcyMjM3LC0xMjU2ODg4NTcxLC02MT
+eyJoaXN0b3J5IjpbLTE0MTExNzM2MjYsLTEyNTY4ODg1NzEsLT
-I3Mjc2NzYsLTE5NTM3NzQ4NTMsLTkxMzE3MTQ5NSwtMTQyODA1
+YxMjcyNzY3NiwtMTk1Mzc3NDg1MywtOTEzMTcxNDk1LC0xNDI4
-NzUzMSwxMzk3Njk1MTk4LC0xMjI0OTk0MDk3LC05NjEyNjM3OD
+MDU3NTMxLDEzOTc2OTUxOTgsLTEyMjQ5OTQwOTcsLTk2MTI2Mz
-IsMTU2MTMxMzM0MywxMjYyMjQzMTExLC0xODcxMTE5MTI2LDE3
+c4MiwxNTYxMzEzMzQzLDEyNjIyNDMxMTEsLTE4NzExMTkxMjYs
-NzE2NTkyNDcsMzg2MTAzNzM3LDIwNzEzNTYyODUsMTE4MzYwND
+MTc3MTY1OTI0NywzODYxMDM3MzcsMjA3MTM1NjI4NSwxMTgzNj
-E4OCwxMjExMDYwMzk4LDU4MzQyNDgxMywtNjA1MzIwNzgzLC0y
+A0MTg4LDEyMTEwNjAzOTgsNTgzNDI0ODEzLC02MDUzMjA3ODMs
-MDA3MzkxMzZdfQ==
+LTIwMDczOTEzNl19
 -->